Chandlerdea/DateTransformer/README.md

 ## Use

-There are 3 `NSValueTransformer` subclasses you can use, `StringToDateTransformer`, `TimeIntervalToStringTransformer` and `DateToTimestampTransformer`.
+There are 2 `NSValueTransformer` subclasses you can use, `StringToDateTransformer`, `TimeIntervalToStringTransformer`.

 ### StringToDateTransformer